image bio

 LH Levels Throughout Your Menstrual Cycle

 Luteinizing hormone is one of the many reproductive hormones that keep our bodies functioning properly.
-OBGYN Dr. Gleaton is here to explain what LH is, what LH levels should be expected, and how tracking LH can help you get pregnant.
+OBGYN Dr. Gleaton is here to explain what LH is, what LH hormone levels should be expected, and how LH testing can help you get pregnant.

 By OBGYN and fertility expert Dr. Kenosha Gleaton

-LH (luteinizing hormone) is a key hormone for both male and female reproductive systems- let’s talk about why tracking LH is beneficial to getting pregnant.
+LH (luteinizing hormone) is a key hormone for both male and female reproductive systems- let’s talk about why tracking LH levels in women is beneficial to getting pregnant.

 What is LH, anyway?